zackhanni/soundslikesoma/_services/mixing-mastering.md

 A 24-bit stereo .WAV audio file with 1db or more of headroom to <a href="mailto:{{ site.data.contact.email }}">{{ site.data.contact.email }}</a>

-We Recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer</a>, DropBox, or Google Drive to send large files to us for free.
+We recommend using <a href="https://wetransfer.com" target="WeTransfer Official Website">WeTransfer</a>, Dropbox, or Google Drive to send large files to us for free.

 <p>{% include booking-buttons/mastering.html %}</p>